 What are the Reasons for Being Denied a Housing Loan?

-Your home loan application may be denied due to several factors such as:
+Your home loan application may be rejected due to several factors, such as the following:

-- Your lender is not convinced that you can pay off the amount you wish to borrow.
+- Your lender isn’t convinced that you can pay off the amount you wish to borrow.
 This is usually based on your income, the number of dependents, income stability, and credit standing.

 - You don’t meet the eligibility criteria.

-- You fail to provide the necessary documentation
+- You failed to provide the necessary documentation.

 - Other issues regarding the loan amount you applied for